 Above: A handy tray for your stationery is at the rear of the desktop.

-It’s definitely not as wobble-free as the Artiss or any of the premium desks above, but even at full extension, the wobbles are acceptable.
+It’s not as wobble-free as the Artiss or any of the premium desks above, but even at full extension, the wobbles are acceptable.

-All parts feel good to the touch.
-The frame is made from solid metal – and yes, the desktop is made from particle board.
+The frame is made from solid metal.
+And yes, the desktop is made from particleboard.

 Expert Tip.